 Marijuana is becoming legal in more and more states both for recreational and medicinal uses.
 Whatever side of the argument you stand on for that — the reality is that when you’re pregnant things are very different.

-Taking marijuana during your pregnancy is a bad idea and is illegal — in most states.
+Taking marijuana during your pregnancy is a bad idea and is illegal — in some states.

 Consequences for your baby for smoking marijuana during your pregnancy

 However, there are studies showing that marijuana use during your pregnancy can cause:

 - low birth weight